Are Australian Lottery Winnings Taxed? What Every Winner Needs to Know

 Why Are Australian Lotteries Tax-Free?

 Australian tax law classifies gambling winnings as a "windfall" rather than income.
-Since you're not engaged in a business of gambling, the ATO treats lottery prizes the same way it treats gifts or inheritances — not taxable at receipt.
+Since you're not engaged in a business or profession of gambling, the ATO treats lottery prizes the same way it treats gifts or inheritances — not taxable at receipt.
+This makes Australia one of the best countries in the world for lottery winners from a tax perspective.

 CountryTax on Winnings